HappyShield/happyshield.github.io/index.md

 ---

-HappyShield is a new **open-source** design for a **simple, foldable face shield** for infection control in the context of the Covid-19 pandemic.
+HappyShield is a new **open-source** design for a **simple, foldable face shield** for infection control developed in response to the Covid-19 pandemic.

+**_Please note: HappyShield has not yet been certified for use in medical settings._**

 ---